dwrolvink/powershell-misc/IntroductionToModules.md

 Write-Log -Message "Hi" -LogFilePath "C:/log.txt"
 ```
 ## Expanding on this
 You can now add extra functions to WriteLog.psm1.
-Any function in there will be loaded when the module is loaded, in this way, it's very easy to expand your logging options by just adding extra functions to the module that you've already created.
+Any function in there will be loaded when the module is loaded.
+This way, it's very easy to expand your logging options by just adding extra functions to the module that you've already created.

-You can even load the module in your .profile so it will always be accessible by default in your CLI.

 Installing the module on another computer is as simple as just copying the folder over to that computer's $PSModulePath.

+Note that any module in the $PSModulePath will be automatically loaded into your CLI, you don't need to run Import-Module.

 A script should always include the `Import-Module <ModuleName>` line though, to make it clear that this module is required for the script to run, even if the module is loaded by default on your powershell profile (as it might not be on others!).